 Does crunching numbers give you nightmares?
 It doesn’t have to.
 In fact, any good quantitative analysis can be broken down into three simple requirements:

-1. Removing any ambiguity from quantitative information
+1. Clarity of quantitative information

-3. Looking out for hidden information
+3. Awareness of hidden information

-Training #1: Change Adverbs into Numbers
+Tip #1: Change Adverbs into Numbers

-Benefit: By communicating specifics, the sense of scale is clarified.
+Benefit: The sense of scale is clarified.

-Training #2: Clarify Unstated Assumptions
+Tip #2: Clarify Unstated Assumptions